1. I never have tried a wig before, how can I start?

 a.
 If you’re wearing the wig as a protective style, take it off every night.

 b.
-Pay attention that if you’re suffering from hair loss, ask your doctor before committing to glue or tape.
+If you’re suffering from hair loss, ask your doctor before committing to glue or tape.

 c.
-It isn’t recommended to keep the wigs on exceeding one week, as you also need to wash and care about your natural hair.
+It isn’t recommended to keep the wigs on exceeding one week, as you also need to wash and care for your natural hair.

 6. Why are the wigs so pricy?

-Human hair will be more and more pricy because of the lack of hair material.
+Human hair will become more and more pricy because of the lack of hair material.
 Nowadays, more and more people choose to wear wigs for many reasons, but fewer people prefer to grow their hair long.
-And the more quantity the longer length hair needed, the pricier.
+So the more hair needed and greater the length, the pricier the wig.

-The wigs with full lace cap also known as hand-tied wigs are the most expensive wigs, as they need a lot of handworks.
+The wigs with a full lace cap, also known as hand-tied wigs, are the most expensive, as they need a lot of handworks.